BranchMetrics/Roots-Android/README.md

-# AppConnector Android SDK
+# Roots AppLinker Android SDK

-This is a repository of open source AppConnector Android SDK, and the information presented here serves as a reference manual for AppConnector SDK.
+This is a repository of open source Roots App Linker Android SDK, and the information presented here serves as a reference manual for  Roots App Linker SDK.

 ## Get the Demo App

-This is the readme file of for open source AppConnector Android SDK.
+This is the readme file of for open source Roots App Linker Android SDK.
 There's a full demo app embedded in this repository.
-Check out the project and run the `AppConnector-SDK-TestBed` for a demo.
+Check out the project and run the `Roots-SDK-TestBed` for a demo.

 ## Installation
-1. Copy the AppConnector-SDK.aar from project root to your `project\libs\` folder
+1. Copy the Roots-SDK.aar from project root to your `project\libs\` folder
 2. Add the following to the “build.gradle” file

 ```java